Passive Range of Motion

 Elbow Flexion and Extension - Bring hands to forehead, bending elbows, then straighten arms bringing hands back up toward ceiling.

-Shoulder Flexion Overhead - Keeping elbows straight raise arms overhead as far as it is comfortable.
-If your shoulder is subluxed (dropping down from the socket), then only bring arms straight up and not overhead (arms at 90 degree angle with body).
-Check with your occupational or physical therapist to see how to perform safe range of motion if your shoulder is subluxed.
-Also, if you feel pain, do not raise arm any higher.
-Stop at the point where you start to feel any discomfort in the shoulder.
-Perform in a pain-free range only.
+Shoulder Flexion Overhead - This should only be performed if the shoulder blade (scapula) is properly rotating.
+Check with your therapist to see if this exercise is appropriate for you.
+Keeping elbows straight raise arms only as far as it is comfortable.
+If the shoulder is subluxed (dropping down from the socket), then only bring arms straight up and not overhead (arms at 90 degree angle with body).
+Check with your therapist to see how to perform safe range of motion.
+If pain is felt, do not raise the arm any higher.
+This exercise should be performed in a pain-free range only, and movement should stop before the point of discomfort.

 Wrist Flexion and Extension - Holding your arms straight up, bend your wrist slowly side to side.
 This exercise may work better in a seated position with the hands in front of you instead of having the arms raised.